thanhnguyen103/cds-api/README.md

 - Place mapping profiles (e.g., `CourseProfile`) in `CDS-API.Application/Mappings` (or `Profiles`).
 - Register the profiles in your DI setup (usually in CDS-API.Api).

+## Database Setup

+For local development and testing, you can use the [Mock database setup](./mocks/database/Mock%20database%20setup.md) guide.
+A sample schema and seed data can be found in [script.sql](./mocks/database/script.sql).